dvanmosselbeen/dvm-docs/OS/GNU-Linux/Debian/debian.md

 sudo sh ./VBoxLinuxAdditions.run --nox11
 ````

-Reboot the Debian guest for changes to take effect:
+Normally with `Debian version 13` you do not need to reboot anymore.
+Otherwise reboot the `Debian` guest for changes to take effect:

 ````commandline
 sudo shutdown -r now